algolife-research/stochastic/doc/ROADMAP.md

 ### 3.2 The "Listener" System
 - **Key/Scale Quantizer:** A global setting or node that forces all passing pitches into a specific scale (e.g., C Minor Pentatonic).
-- **Feedback Loops:** Allow output of Emitters to feed back into Sources to trigger new events (Self-generating systems).
+- **Feedback Loops:** Allow output of speakers to feed back into Sources to trigger new events (Self-generating systems).

 ## Phase 4: The Ecosystem (Long-Term)
 **Goal:** Professional features and community.

 ### 4.1 Interoperability
-- **MIDI Out:** Emitters send MIDI Note On/Off instead of internal audio.
+- **MIDI Out:** speakers send MIDI Note On/Off instead of internal audio.
 Allows AIGA to drive Ableton/Logic.
 - **VST/AU Plugin:** Wrap the engine (via JUCE or similar) to run inside a DAW.

 ### 4.2 3D / VR Interface